Vance's Fantastic Tap Dictionary

 Single Travel Pivot alternately on heel and then ball of one foot, dragging the other foot to the side.

 Six A tap combination containing six sounds.
-(Shuffle Step R fwd, Shuffle Step L fwd) This is a term of the "old school" of tap terminology.
-A six, followed by a seven (Shuffle Step, Shuffle Ball change) was used extensively in the earlier days of tap.
+(Shuffle Step R fwd, Shuffle Step L fwd) Traditionally, a Six is followed by a Seven (Shuffle Step, Shuffle Ball change).

 Slam A flat tap involving no weight - leg is straight and the movement is exaggerated.

-Slide A pushing of the free foot forward or in any desired direction with or without weight.
-A slide may he executed from numerous approaches.
-(See Draw and Flea Hop).
+Slide A pushing of the free foot forward or in any desired direction with or without weight -- similar to the Draw or Flea Hop).

 Spank Same as a Back Brush.

-Spread Eagle An awkward step similar to a Graboff: Shuffle Leap R, BackFlap L.
+Spread Eagle Similar to a Graboff: Shuffle Leap R, BackFlap L.

 Index